hanabi/hanabi.github.io/misc/BGA.md

 ### Chop-Focus - Added

 - It is common for a _Play Clue_ to introduce several cards in the hand.
 So, which one is playable?
-- On BGA, the system is dead simple: (almost) always play the left-most card.
+- On BGA, the system is dead simple: (almost) always play the leftmost card.
 - In our group, it is a two step process:
   - If one of the new cards introduced was on the chop, then it is a _Chop-Focus Play Clue_.
   - Otherwise, it is a _Left-Most Play Clue_.